OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-seven-segment-display.md

 			# set the GPIO object to the output direction
             self.digitPin[i].setOutputDirection(1)

-	# TODO: add a comment describing what this function does
+    # function to display a single digit
+    # loop through this function repeatedly to display a multi-digit number
     def showDigit(self, d, character):
         self.digitPin[d-1].setValue(0)
-		# TODO: add a comment explaining what we're doing here
+        # write the bytestring that corresponds to the character we want to display
         self.shiftReg.outputBits(SevenSegment.digitMap[character])
         self.digitPin[d-1].setValue(1)

-	# TODO: add a comment describing what this function does
+    # clear the seven segment and turn all LEDs off
     def clear(self):
         self.shiftReg.clear();
         for i in range (0,4):